 Feeding Package Bees

-Sustenance for package bees is important in the process of installing package bees.
+Sustenance is important in the process of installing package bees.
 Feeding package bees can be done in two places: the package box and in your bee hive.
 If your bees are staying in the package box they arrived in overnight or for some time before transferring them to a bee hive, then you should feed them.
 You should also feed the package bees while they are in the hive.
 This feeding should go on for some time until the colony of bees can adequately take care of its own food needs.
 Water forms an integral part of bee food.

 Sugar syrup is the main feed that bees should be given.
 In the package box, you are often provided with a feeding cap or other receptacle.
 Use the resources provided well and follow the instructions of your package bees’ provider.
 Sugar syrup used to feed bees must be made in the correct water to sugar ratio, which is one part sugar and two parts water.